What does Raw Footage Mean in Film Production?

 Of course it will!
 In time.
 Raw footage goes through a lengthy process of editing to bring the entire process together and make the most out of the camera shots.
 If you’re looking at a list of raw footage files and you see they seem to lack the quality you would expect from a finished film, that’s because the film is far from finished!

-Additionally, raw footage may appear useless to you if you’re unsure of what you were going to receive.
+Additionally, what raw footage mean in film production may appear useless to you if you’re unsure of what you were going to receive.

 Consider the following: